Greer Asylum Attorney

 If you attempt to reenter the U.S. after previously being removed or have been convicted of certain crimes in the country, you will be placed in the reinstatement of removal process.
 If you fear persecution in your home country, you can request a “reasonable fear” interview, which works differently than other asylum processes.
 As the name would imply, you will be expected to demonstrate you have a reasonable fear of violence should you return to your home country as a result of one of the eligible factors.

 Suppose government agents feel there is a reasonable fear.
 In that case, you will be able to for “withholding of removal,” which prevents your deportation because of potential persecution.
 However, withholding removal is more challenging to prove and does not confer the same benefits as asylum status.
 For example, you will not be able to pursue lawful permanent residency or citizenship.

 How We Can Help You as Asylum Law is Changing

 Even though the rights of refugees and the institution of seeking asylum are specifically spelled out in immigration law, changing political administrations often bring significant changes to how policies are interpreted and implemented.
 Over the past several years, seeking asylum has become substantially more challenging, especially for those pursuing defensive asylum at the border.

 Remember that legal counsel is not constitutionally guaranteed or given in immigration court proceedings.
-Having our Greer asylum defense attorneys on your side can help you navigate the constantly metastasizing rules and steps to successfully seeking asylum, even with the more restrictive changes.
+However, having our Greer asylum defense attorneys on your side can help you navigate the constantly metastasizing rules and steps to successfully seeking asylum, even with the more restrictive changes.